Acute Coronary Syndromes

 Say the patient in in a rural critical access hospital, or the cath-lab is full or there was a natural disaster preventing the cardiologists from getting to the cath lab, what can be done for this patient?

-Before fibrinolysis was a therapy for acute ischemic stroke, it was used as a reperfusion strategy in ACS.
+Before fibrinolysis was a therapy for acute ischemic stroke, it was used as a reperfusion strategy in acute coronary syndromes.
 Although now it has fallen out of favor, in place of PCI.
 However, should patients meet criteria, and have no exclusion criteria (there are many), they may receive either alteplase, TNKase or reteplase followed by heparin or a low molecular weight heparin such as enoxaparin or fondaparinux.
 In patients receiving this strategy, UFH should be continued for at least 48 hours, or enoxaparin/fondaparinux should be continued for up to 8 days.[7,8]

 The only P2Y12 agent that has been studied with fibrinolytic strategy is clopidogrel.
 In this setting, the loading dose must be 300 mg (not 600 mg).